vmelamed/vm2/src/RegexLib/README.md

   ```

 - Identifiers with suffix <b>`Rex`</b> are regular expression fragments that represent a complete regular expression that can
-  match a term in a string.
+  match a terminal or a non-terminal in a string.
 For example:

   ```csharp
   public const string NaturalNumberRex = $"0*{Ascii.NzDigitChar}{Ascii.DigitChar}*";
   ```

   These identifiers can be used as standalone regular expressions or concatenated with other `*Rex` fragments to form more
   complex regular expressions.
-These can be great for validation, parsing, or matching parameters that are supposed to form the
+These can be great for validation, parsing, or matching components (e.g. parameters) that are
-  bigger concept.
-For example, the `NaturalNumberRex` can be used to validate a parameter that will be combined with a
+  supposed to compose into a bigger concept.
+For example, the `NaturalNumberRex` can be used to validate a parameter that will
-  separately provided sign to form a complete integer number, e.g. `"123"` and `"-"`, or `"456"` and `"+"` or `42` and `""`.
+  be combined with a separately provided sign to form a complete integer number, e.g. `"123"` and `"-"`, or `"456"` and `"+"` or `42` and `""`.

-- Identifiers with suffix <b>`Regex`</b> are complete regular expressions that matches a term against the whole string.
+- Identifiers with suffix <b>`Regex`</b> are complete regular expressions that validate whole strings against the grammar of the terminal symbol.
 For example:
   ```csharp
   public const string NaturalNumberRegex = $"^{NaturalNumberRex}$";
   ```